-(The photo below is the first time I ever laid eyes on my boy!)
+(The photo below is the first time I ever laid eyes on my little boy!)

-For the next 6 years Kuma underwent consistent training, and through incredible teamwork he learned things rapidly and he taught me a ton!
-Today he knows over 65 behaviors, having mastered complex commands such as putting a coin in a piggy bank, recycling cans and plastic bottles, scratching a flea on cue, jumping through my arms and on my back, and working with actors on a film set, looking like he really belongs to them!
+For the next 6 years Kuma underwent consistent training, and through incredible teamwork he learned things rapidly and he taught me a ton about training dogs!
+In his prime, he knew over 65 behaviors, having mastered complex commands such as putting a coin in a piggy bank, recycling cans and plastic bottles, scratching a flea on cue, jumping through my arms and on my back, and working with actors on a film set, looking like he truly belonged to them.

-Kuma's canine resume is very impressive as you can see!
-He loves to work.
+Kuma's canine resume is very impressive.
+He LOVES to be on set.
+He lights up whenever he knows he is going to work.
 At two years old he landed his first job, working on a late night infomercial for Pawws Pet Vitamins and did several print shoots until he finally got his first big break being cast as "Cesar" on the Hallmark film Fielder's Choice.
 The director was so impressed with Kuma this led him to get cast as "Jesse" playing John Larroquette's dog for the Hallmark Mystery Series McBride.

 When he is not on set Kuma enjoys being a regular dog.
-He lives with several other animals on a farm.
-He likes to remind everyone that he is their mighty pack leader.
-Kuma is totally a momma's boy and everyone in his pack knows that he is my #1.
-He can be bossy to other dogs, but also the most gentle animal you will ever see with different types of animal species (besides dogs).
-I can put baby chicks or baby bunnies all over Kuma and he would not harm a hair on their heads.
-He is totally trust-worthy.
-Kuma loves cats since he was raised with a litter of kittens.
-His favorite game is tug-o-war, he loves keep a look out for rogue squirrels and lizards.
-His favorite activity is going for a hike, and most off all he enjoys EATING food!
-Chicken is his fav.
+He lives with several other animals on a small farm.
+He likes to remind everyone that he is their pack leader.
+Kuma is totally a momma's boy and everyone in his pack knows that he is my #1 guy.
+He can sometimes be bossy, but also the most gentle animal you will ever see with different types of animal species.